 Not too long ago, Belfast (and Northern Ireland as a whole) had a bad reputation for being dangerous.
 While there are still some areas of the city that are best avoided, Belfast has undergone a transformation into an exciting cosmopolitan city.
 The city has lots of beautiful architecture and an interesting history, both when it comes to “The Troubles” of the late 20th century and the building of the Titanic.
 Belfast has some great street art, and the Cathedral Quarter is the perfect spot to go for food or drinks.

-Although it’s the 3rd largest city in the UK, Leeds tends to fly under the radar internationally.
+The West Yorkshire city of Leeds tends to fly under the radar internationally.
 It’s an exciting city in the north of England and is emerging as a major financial hub for businesses in England.
 There are some great markets in the city centre and a bustling waterfront area along the river.
 Leeds is also a very popular city for students in the UK, so it’s one of the best places to be if you’re big on nightlife and fun events.

 Think of Newcastle, and the show Geordie Shore may come to mind.
 But there’s much more to this city than its nightlife!
 Newcastle has a very unique feel to it, and is the perfect combination of old and new.
 The city was first settled by the Romans, but doesn’t have the same Roman feel as other cities like York and Bath.
 There is some beautiful old architecture throughout Newcastle, but the new elements are what give Newcastle its unique vibe.
 And you can’t go to Newcastle without seeing a Newcastle United game!
 (That is my boyfriend’s team, so I had to add that in for him!)